return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/vmwgfx/vmwgfx_scrn_c.rst

         If non-NULL, will return a ref-counted pointer to a struct vmw_fence_obj.
 The returned fence pointer may be NULL in which case the device has already synchronized.

+    :param struct drm_crtc \*crtc:
+        If crtc is passed, perform dmabuf dirty on that crtc only.

 .. _`vmw_kms_sou_do_dmabuf_dirty.description`: